3-0: Your Wish Is Your Command

 Notes:

-• there are lots of more advanced scripting and programming techniques that we are not discussing here, including optional arguments, defining new environments, and creating packages.
+, which is an older way to create new commands - there are lots of more advanced scripting and programming techniques that we are not discussing here, including optional arguments, defining new environments, and creating packages.